UBC-NLP/orca/README.md

 </p>

 <p>Over the last few years, several pre-trained languages models and transfer learning techniques have been proposed and led to a significant performance improvement across diverse natural language understanding (NLU) tasks.
-Although several NLU benchmarks models have been introduced in order to evaluate the effectiveness of such pre-trained models and techniques. </p>
+Although several NLU benchmarks models have been introduced in order to evaluate the effectiveness of such pre-trained models and techniques. <br>
-<p><span class='brand'>SuperARLUE</span> is a large-scale ARabic Language Understanding and Evaluation benchmark styled after ARLUE (AbdulMageed et al., 2021) with a new set of publicly available NLU tasks and datasets. </p>
-<p><span class='brand'>SuperARLUE</span>  is composed of 60 publicly available datasets and covers seven NLU task clusters. </p>
-<p>Providing a deep comprehensive comparison of the performance of all recently released Arabic pre-trained language models on <span class='brand'>SuperARLUE</span>  benchmark. </p>
+<b>SuperARLUE</b> is a large-scale ARabic Language Understanding and Evaluation benchmark styled after ARLUE (AbdulMageed et al., 2021) with a new set of publicly available NLU tasks and datasets.
+It's composed of 60 publicly available datasets and covers seven NLU task clusters.
+Moreover, we provide a deep comprehensive comparison of the performance of all recently released Arabic pre-trained language models on <b>SuperARLUE</b>  benchmark. </p>

 # superarlue